Amourspirit/python_ooo_dev_tools/docs/odev/part3/chapter13.rst

 .. todo::

-    Chapte 13.8, Add link to part 5
+    Chapter 13.8, Add link to part 5

 Draw/Impress documents can include OLE objects through ``OLE2Shape``, which allows a shape to link to an external document.
 Probably the most popular kind of OLE shape is the chart, we will have a detailed discussion of that topic when we get to Part 5, although there is a code snippet below.